simon-ritchie/apysc/docs_src/source/timer_event.md

 # TimerEvent class

-This page will explain the `TimerEvent` class.
+This page explains the `TimerEvent` class.

 ## What class is this?

-The `TimerEvent` class is the event class that would be passed to a timer event handler function.
+The `TimerEvent` class is the event class that a timer passes to a timer event handler function, such as the `Timer` class constructor or the `timer_complete` function\.

-The handler would be passed to the `Timer` class constructor handler and the `timer_complete` interfaces event instance will be this event instance.

 ## Basic usage

-Each timer event handler's `e` argument will be `TimerEvent` class instance.
+Each timer event handler's `e` argument becomes the `TimerEvent` class instance.

 ```py
 # runnable